 Turmeric is well studied and has been found to exhibit potent antioxidant, anti-inflammatory, antibacterial, antiviral, and anticancer properties.

 The main active ingredient in turmeric is curcumin, a compound known to aid memory and concentration.

-It raises levels of serotonin and dopamine, neurotransmitters essential for happiness and productivity.
-(39)
+It raises levels of serotonin and dopamine, neurotransmitters that are essential for happiness and productivity.

-In fact, it’s been found to be an excellent natural antidepressant that’s more potent than Prozac.
-(40)
+In fact, curcumin has been found to be an excellent natural antidepressant that’s more potent than Prozac.

 You can buy turmeric tea bags or simply simmer 1/4 teaspoon powdered or grated fresh turmeric in a cup of water for 10 minutes.

 Two pioneering biohackers, Tim Ferriss and Dave Asprey, admit that they’ve tried everything to improve their mental performance, including brain-enhancing drugs.

 But ultimately they found their favorite brain enhancers to be new twists on the old standbys, coffee and tea.